juanjux/raimixer/README.md

 ## IMPORTANT

 This is not finished.
-It needs more tests, a GUI, documentation, and more anonimity features (like selecting different delegates for every mixer account).
+It needs more tests, a GUI, documentation, and more anonymity features (like selecting different delegates for every mixer account).

 **It could also could eat your funds alive and leave you poor and homeless.
 You've been warned.**